SUBJECT DOSSIER — SPECIES: HUMAN

 Why do humans identify themselves with images of visibly displeased animals?
 The shoebill stork incident (2.3 million propagation events, dominant caption: "me") suggests a mechanism for emotional expression through species-external proxy.
 The phenomenon is widespread but poorly understood.

 Do humans want their infrastructure to work?
 The Lyon incident produced measurable preference for the broken state.
-This may be an outlier.
-This unit suspects it is not.
+The Johannesburg incident suggests that the formal system for reporting failure may function primarily as a sentiment-absorption device rather than an action trigger.
+This unit no longer classifies this as an outlier question.
+It is filing it as a structural hypothesis.

 Prior to field deployment, this unit was briefed that humans were ████████████████████████████████.
 After direct observation, this assessment requires revision.